Geography of Madagascar

 Madagascar is a large island in the Indian Ocean located 400 km off the eastern coast of Southern Africa, east of Mozambique.
 It has a total area of 587040 km2 with 581540 km2 of land and 6900 km2 of water.
 Madagascar is the fourth-largest island in the world.
 The highest point is Maromokotro, in the Tsaratanana Massif region in the north of the island, at 2876 m.

-The Republic of Madagascar is the second-largest island country in the world.
+The Republic of Madagascar is the second-largest island country in the world at 587040 km2.
 Its capital Antananarivo is in the Central Highlands near the centre of the island.
 It has the 25th largest exclusive economic zone of 1,225,259 km2.